Command Line Interface¶

 the options as optparse.Values

-class are in charge of passing these variables after parse_args
+the base Command class are in charge of passing these variables after parse_args is

 called for a specific command.